OFAI/million-post-corpus/README.md

 Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)
 Tokyo, Japan, August 2017

 Please cite this paper if you use the data set (BibTex below).
 You can download a [preprint version of the paper here](https://github.com/OFAI/million-post-corpus/raw/gh-pages/assets/SIGIR_2017_preprint.pdf).
+The definitive version of the paper will be available under DOI [10.1145/3077136.3080711](http://dx.doi.org/10.1145/3077136.3080711).

 ```
 @InProceedings{Schabus2017,